firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/motor_cooling_and_thermal_management.md

   - anything hotter accelerates degradation and calls for gentler tunes.[^106]
 - Dry hub motors start complaining above ~90–105 °C; riders treat that range as the safe ceiling without ferrofluid and switch pads/rotors before chasing 100 km/h pulls.[^107]
 - Makerbase 100/100-class controllers start current limiting once MOSFETs touch ~70 °C if the base plate lacks fresh thermal paste; the crew now treats 70 °C as the everyday limit and 100 °C as the hard ceiling for VESC MOSFETs to preserve lifespan.[^108]
+- Face de Pin Sucé logged G300 cases jumping from 45 °C to 60 °C in under six seconds when mounted sideways against plastic inside a Dualtron Achilleus; relocate the controller under the deck with a real aluminum heat path (or go dual-motor) because fans and MOSFET swaps can’t rescue a badly mounted single 90 H setup.[^g300-heatsoak]
+- Expect extra labour when inheriting epoxy-bonded controllers: Matthew had to gut the case and mechanically break adhesive rails before refitting larger 85× boards, so budget time for careful grinding if you plan thermal upgrades.[^epoxy-removal]
+- 🇪🇸AYO#74 and Arnau discovered that dual 70 H 33×2 hubs on 22 S 11 P packs still current-limit after three hard launches around 90/100 A—race gearing overwhelms cooling fast even with large stators.[^dual-70h-limit]
+- Arnau also cooked a 50 H hub at 60 V/110 A phase while riding without temperature telemetry, a reminder to wire sensors before single-motor track sessions.[^50h-telemetry]
 - Larger packs and long shocks trap heat around the deck; riders re-bend frames, add inner/outer steel plates, and swap to lower-rate springs instead of trimming coils so the chassis and cells stop cooking each other.[^109]
 - Abuse tests that pumped 84 V/2 000 W into stock 250 W hubs demagnetised rotors once magnets crossed ~80 °C, permanently reducing speed.
   - log stator temps on recycled hardware before chasing high-voltage experiments.[^110]